HoareLea/SAM_SolarCalculator/README.md

 **SAM** is part of SAM Toolkit that is designed to help engneers to create Analytical Model.
 Welcome and let's make the opensource journey continue. :handshake:

-`SAM_SolarCalculator` is a module of the Sustainable Analytical Model (SAM) software developed by [Hoare Lea](https://hoarelea.com/).
+`SAM_SolarCalculator` is a module of the Sustainable Analytical Model (SAM) software developed by [Michal Dengusiak](https://github.com/michaldengusiak) and [Jakub Ziolkowski](https://github.com/ZiolkowskiJakub).
 It provides functionality for simulating solar radiation on building surfaces and generating energy models.

 ## Features